 Albert Togut (Co-chair)

-Since 1981, he has served as Trustee in bankruptcy in several thousand bankruptcy cases, under Chapter 11 and Chapter 7 of the Bankruptcy Code, including the $4 billion Refco, LLC (registered commodities broker) estate; Anthracite Capital, Inc., a specialty finance company that invests in commercial real estate assets having an estimated current value of $120 million; 313 West 77th Street Corp (cooperative apartment building between West End and Riverside Drive in Manhattan); Kingston Square (which owned several apartment complexes subject to secured claims of approximately $400 million.), Axona International Credit & Commerce Limited (the liquida¬tion of a Hong Kong banking institution), Finley Kumble, Shea & Gould, Bower & Gardner (large law firms), and for several large manufacturing companies (including Arrow¬head Jewelry, Inc. and Art Steel Company, Inc.).
-For 31 years, Mr. Togut has been an active member of the trustee panel maintained by the Southern District of New York.
+For 33 years, Mr. Togut has been an active member of the trustee panel maintained by the Southern District of New York.
+He has served as Trustee in bankruptcy in several thousand bankruptcy cases, under Chapter 11 and Chapter 7 of the Bankruptcy Code, including the $4 billion Refco, LLC (registered commodities broker) estate; Anthracite Capital, Inc., a specialty finance company that invests in commercial real estate assets having an estimated current value of $120 million; 313 West 77th Street Corp. (cooperative apartment building between West End and Riverside Drive in Manhattan); Kingston Square (which owned several apartment complexes subject to secured claims of approximately $400 million.), Axona International Credit & Commerce Limited (the liquidation of a Hong Kong banking institution),for several large manufacturing companies (including Arrowhead Jewelry, Inc. and Art Steel Company, Inc.).